-Many people get confused when it comes to traveling from UK to the Schengen territory, since the Schengen policies require from nationals of many countries to obtain a visa prior to their trip.
-If you are a UK passport holder or a UK resident wishing to enter the Schengen territory, the following article will clearly explain to you whether you need to apply for a visa to Schengen from UK.
+Many people get confused when it comes to traveling from the United Kingdom to the Schengen territory since the Schengen policies require from nationals of many countries to obtain a visa prior to their trip.

 - A UK passport holder, but you have previously been rejected from entering the area visa-free